HannaBerggren/Love-Barista/README.md

 ### Typography

-[Google Fonts](https://fonts.google.com/) was used to import the fonts featured in the site, my logo is in dancing script and the rest of the text is in el-messiri.
+[Google Fonts](https://fonts.google.com/) was used to import the fonts featured in the site.
+* My logo is in dancing script.
+* The rest of the text is in el-messiri.

 ### Icons and Images

 * All icons used throughout the site were provided by [Font Awesome](https://fontawesome.com/)
-* I sourced an icon from [Flaticon](https://www.flaticon.com).
-And then I used [Favicon](https://favicon.io/) to convert this png to an icon file and imported that to my site.
+* I sourced an icon from [Flaticon](https://www.flaticon.com) and then I used [Favicon](https://favicon.io/) to convert this png to an icon file and imported that to my site.
 I installed a Favicon to help users clarify this tab from others in their browser, a coffee-related design and with hearts because it felt like fun.

 ### Color Scheme